-Being home to many architectural marvels, Gujarat is famous for its rich heritage and vibrant culture, besides their surreal landscapes and mouth watering cuisine off course.
-For me this “Land of Legends’ harbours a rich diversity of flora, fauna and quite literally presents a perfect blend of music, history, art and culture.
+Home to many architectural marvels, Gujarat is famous for its rich heritage, vibrant culture, surreal landscapes and mouth watering cuisines.
+Certainly for me, this “Land of Legends’ harbours a rich diversity of flora, fauna and presents a perfect blend of music, history, art and culture.

-From the moment I landed in Ahmadabad I couldn’t help but notice its infrastructure and clean air.
+From the moment I landed in Ahmedabad I couldn’t help but notice its infrastructure and clean air.
 My drive from the airport to my hotel was smooth thanks to great roads.
-Even the hospitality and warmth from locals didn’t disappoint.
-Essentially, what brought me here was a ‘Food for Thought’ event hosted by me for none other than prestigious FICCI which happens to be India’s largest and oldest Apex business organization.
-And I feel honored to associate with them.
-For starters, I was welcomed by FICCI organizing a spectacular dinner with 25 inspiring women entrepreneurs across various industries.
+Likewise, the hospitality and warmth from locals didn’t disappoint.
+Essentially, what brought me here was a ‘Food for Thought’ event hosted by me for the prestigious FICCI.
+FICCI is India’s largest and oldest Apex business organisation.
+I feel honoured to associate with them.
+First of all, I was welcomed at a spectacular dinner organised by FICCI with 25 inspiring women entrepreneurs across various industries.

 From promoting to motivating and even celebrating each other’s success and perseverance, the dinner was highly riveting.
-And what made it a binding experience was accepting the familiarity of struggles only women face and must fight together.
-I was excited to share my views on stage about food trends, what’s next in the food space, sustainable lifestyle and a live interaction with the audience too.
-Being a firm believer of eating locally produced foods, I spoke about the benefits of seasonal produce to humans and the environment too.
+What made it a binding experience was accepting the familiarity of struggles only women face and must fight together.
+I was excited to share my views on stage about food trends, what’s next in the food space and a sustainable lifestyle.
+This was followed by a live interaction with the audience.
+Because I am a firm believer in eating locally produced foods, I spoke about the benefits of seasonal produce to both humans and the environment.

-For instance, ingredients grown during the monsoons should only be consumed within the season itself.
-Interestingly the city of Ahmadabad is known to savor taste buds of those like me who crave Gujarati food.
-I enjoyed this food so much that I’ve actually created my re-imagined version of a vegan khakra using baked carrot, pickled cauliflower and chilly dipped tofu aioli.
-If you know me, then you’ll already know that I love creating vegetarian foods which go beyond ingredients like mushroom and paneer by giving local foods a twist to make them my own.
+Interestingly the city of Ahmedabad is known to savor taste buds of those like me who crave Gujarati food.
+I enjoyed this food so much that I’ve actually created my re-imagined version of a vegan khakra.
+The dish boasts baked carrot, pickled cauliflower and chilli dipped tofu aioli.
+If you know me, then you’ll know that I love creating interesting vegetarian dishes.
+Therefore, I like to go beyond ingredients like mushroom and paneer by giving local foods a twist to make them my own.

-I relished signature delicacies like dhokla, patra, handvo, buttermilk, dalvada, fafda, sev usal, dhebhra, thepla, undhiyo, mohanthaal among others which made me realize that Gujarati food is a perfectly balanced combination of sweet, salty and spicy flavours.
+I relished signature delicacies like dhokla, patra, handvo, buttermilk, dalvada, fafda, sev usal, dhebhra, thepla, undhiyo and mohanthaal.
+Certainly, Gujarati food is a perfectly balanced combination of sweet, salty and spicy flavours.
 I even gave the traditional feast, thali a shot.
-With contrasting textures and flavours, it left me intrigued on so many levels.
+Above all, I loved the contrasting textures and flavours.

-My trip to Gujarat would be incomplete without shopping which is why I couldn’t resist picking up some breathtaking bandhani fabrics created using ancient tie and dye techniques.
+My trip to Gujarat would be incomplete without shopping.
+I couldn’t resist picking up some breathtaking bandhani fabrics which were created using ancient tie and dye techniques.
 Needless to say, it’s indigenous to this state and holds quite a special place in the rich Indian textile industry.
-All in all, my super short stay in Gujarat left me wanting more and that in itself is reason enough for me to come back very soon.
+All in all, my super short stay in Gujarat left me wanting more.
+I look forward to a return visit very soon.